-Safe Speak provide help for children and young people aged 5 - 10 years old and 11 - 18 years old.
+Safe Speak provide help for children and young people aged 5 to 10 years old and 11 to 18 years old.
 You can phone Safe Speak on

 Safe Speak help children and young people with problems with family, friends, bullying and anything that is causing a worry.

 Bullying can happen to anyone at any age.
 Being bullied at school, home or online might involve someone pushing you, hitting you, teasing you, talking about you or calling you names.
 Nobody has the right to hurt you or make you feel bad.
 You don't have to deal with things alone.

 You can get help through to Childline by:

 You can also get support by talking to to an adult or your teacher.

 The Childlline website has lots of information and ways you can be supported to deal with bullying.

 Get Safe Online Free expert advice to pick up some expert, up-to-the-minute advice about getting safe online.